-As a member of an Agile team, you'll spend a lot of time in retrospectives or retros.
-But just showing up isn't enough; engagement is key to the success of the meeting.
+As a member of an Agile team, you'll likely spend a lot of time in retrospectives (retros).
+But just showing up isn't enough; engagement is key to retros that actually produce real value for the team.

-To keep things interesting, both virtually and IRL, here are some of our favorite Agile games you can play to spice up your retros!
+To keep things interesting, both virtually and in person, here are some of our favorite Agile games you can play to spice up your retros!

 #1 Keep KALM and be Agile

-The first exercise is called KALM, which stands for Keep, Add, More, Less.
+The first exercise you can try is called KALM, which stands for Keep, Add, More, and Less.
 It's a retrospective activity that helps teams to focus on current activities and align their perceptions of value.

-- Less – something you currently do but you think you should do less of it
+- Less – something you currently do, but you think you should do less of.

-- More – something you currently do but you believe will bring more value if you do even more of it
+- More – something you currently do, but believe will bring added value if you do even more.

-- Add – a new idea, new activity or process, or something you have seen working before that you would like to start doing
+- Add – a new idea, activity, or process – or something you have seen working before – that you would like to start doing.

-More, Keep and Less should be aligned on an axis in this order, and Add can be on a side (see the picture below).
-Once the drawing is done, each team member writes his or her ideas for each category on a post-it and puts them on the board.
+More, Keep, and Less should be aligned on an axis in this order, and Add can be on the side (see picture below).
+Once the outline is done, each team member writes their ideas for each category on a Post-it and puts them on the board.
 When everyone is ready, you collectively read the items in each section and decide which to leave as a team.

 #2 No Pleasure, No Gain